 - what is the registered address for contact for the school, nursery or childcare provider, or for health care

-You can claim CTC for a child up until their 16th birthday.
+You can claim child tax credit for a child up to their 16th birthday.
 From their 16th birthday they will be classed as a young person.

 - disability living allowance (DLA) or personal independence payment (PIP) is payable for them, or is normally payable but has ceased because they are a patient in hospital; or